Mobile phone detection cameras to come into effect on 1 December

 Drivers who use a mobile phone illegally will be penalised five demerit points.
 During double demerit periods, drivers who break the rules will be penalised 10 demerit points, plus sizeable fines apply.

 Distracted driving and mobile phones

-With a large number of mobile phone owners in Australia – 19 million in 2016 with the figure set to rise to 20 million by 20191 – and the high-speed addition of new in-vehicle communication systems, distracted driving is fast becoming a severe and growing threat to road safety.
+With 20 million mobile phone users in Australia in 2019 and the addition of new in-vehicle communication systems, distracted driving is fast becoming a severe threat to road safety.